dropoff-co/com.dropoff.service.brawndo.client.js/README.md

     }, function(error, data) {
     });

+Note that if you want to create this order on behalf of a managed client as an enterprise client user you will need to specify the company_id.

+    brawndo.order.create({
+        origin : origin,
+        destination : destination,
+        details : details,
+        company_id : '1111111111111'
+    }, function(error, data) {
+    });

 The data in the callback will contain the id of the new order as well as the url where you can track the order progress.

 ### Cancelling an order <a id="cancel"></a>

     brawndo.order.cancel(order_id, function(error, data) {});

+If you are trying to cancel an order for a manage client order as an enterprise client user, include the company_id in the argument parameters

+	  brawndo.order.cancel({
+	    order_id : '61AE-Ozd7-L12',
+	    company_id : '1111111111111'
+	  },
+	  function(error, data) {
+	  });

 * **order_id** - the id of the order to cancel.
+* **company_id** - if you are using brawndo as an enterprise client that manages other dropoff clients you can specify the managed client id who you would like to cancel an order for.
+This is optional and only works for enterprise clients.

 An order can be cancelled in these situations